 Each submission is peer-reviewed and will be selected based on scientific merit.
 Abstracts should clearly outline results from scientific studies.
 All presentations must contain original and scientifically valid information.
 Reports on completed research are clearly favored over descriptions of planned research.
 Commercial promotion and funding requests are not appropriate.
 The Scientific Committee will blindly review all abstracts and may invite the author(s) to make a poster presentation at the conference even if they have requested an oral presentation.
 The oral/poster/reject decision is at the discretion of the Scientific Committee.

 - Please use these files to prepare your abstract (RAR folder).
 Abstracts that do not meet the required criteria will be sent back to the author to be re-formatted.

-- Required structure: Title, Author/s, Affiliation/s, Short Abstracts (250 words), Keywords, Introduction/Problem, Method/Tools, Results, Conclusion.
+- Required structure: Title, Author/s, Affiliation/s, Short Summary (A 250-word abstract), Keywords, Introduction/Problem, Method/Tools, Results, Conclusion.
 You must adhere to the document format requirements of IOS Press.

 - Novelty/Discussion: Please cover what makes this research different from prior work by you or by others.
 Please focus on the most unique aspect of your research, instead of broad implications.

-- References: Optional but appreciated.
-Please use ONLY the standard bibliographic format (download the file above.
+- References: Optional but appreciated (Max 5).
+Please use ONLY the standard bibliographic format (download the file above).

 - File formats: Acceptable formats are all the Word formats (.doc or .docx).
 No LaTeX, please.